nofusscomputing/centurion_erp_migrated/docs/projects/django-template/core/index.md

 ## Manufacturers

 A manufacturer is an entity that creates an item.
 Within the IT world a manufacturer can also be known as a publisher, this is in the case of software.
+To add a new manufacturer navigate to `settings -> Common -> Manufacturers / Publishers`